Work Experience Success: Julia at St Andrews Primary School

 Throughout the week, Julia took on a variety of tasks, including one-to-one reading, English tutoring, supporting pupils with English as an Additional Language (EAL), assisting with classroom organisation, distributing materials, marking homework, and helping to tidy up after lessons.
 She also supported the supervision of break times and enjoyed contributing to a creative geography activity involving drawing — a task that combined her interests with classroom learning.

-Julia thoroughly enjoyed her placement and came away feeling inspired and more confident about her future.
-The experience has given her a deeper appreciation for the teaching profession and the many roles involved in supporting a successful classroom.
+Julia said, “I thoroughly enjoyed my placement and came away feeling inspired and more confident about my future.
+The experience has given me a deeper appreciation for the teaching profession and the many roles involved in supporting a successful classroom.”